fluxo-js/fluxo/README.md

 ## Giving super powers to your bare objects

-Javascript's literal objects most of time can be the best tool for your app and you probably will hold the state of your app on one of then, but working with bare objects sometimes can generates some boilerplate.
-You may need compute attributes, emit events, manipulate collections and so on.
+Javascript's literal objects most of the time can be the best tool for your app and you probably will hold the state of your app on one of then, but working with bare objects sometimes can generates some boilerplate.
+You may need to compute attributes, emit events, manipulate collections and so on.
 On apps that use some pattern like Facebook's Flux these kind of things is crucial.